-It was put on by the similarly named TBTF (Tampa Bay Technology Forum).
-The organization founded to put Tampa Bay on the map as a center for technology and innovation.
+It was put on by Tampa Bay Tech, the organization founded to put Tampa Bay on the map as a center for technology and innovation.

 The day started at 8:30 with a back-to-back series of 16 “Lightning Talks” given by technology executives from around Tampa Bay.

 The talks were held simultaneously, two at a time, in different rooms.
 Which means that even if you were there, you missed something.

 Fortunately, RIDG was brought in to create graphic recordings, which I’ve photographed and included below…because I know you all want to see them.

 Here’s a brief of what went down.